Our merger with Australian Mutual Bank

 (B) What the merger means for our members

-What will change for members if the merger goes ahead?
+What will change for members?

 As a stronger, more resilient bank, we will be able to build on what our members already love about our bank.